Top Benefits of Pea Protein

 There’s a reason we spend a third of our lives asleep: sleep is a highly biologically active state that is essential for whole-body health, healing, and repair!19

 Many people have heard that consuming slow-digesting proteins before bed such as collagen or casein gives your body sufficient nutrients to do all the necessary repair and rebuilding work during the “night shift.”
-Unfortunately, these animal-based proteins aren’t ideal for some people, because they can cause uncomfortable side effects like cramping and gas.
-Plus, they aren’t conducive to a vegan or vegetarian lifestyle.
+These animal-based proteins aren’t ideal for some people, especially those with sensitivities, and they aren’t conducive to a vegan or vegetarian lifestyle.

-Clean Lean Protein is suitable for any lifestyle and is an ideal protein to consume before bedtime since it won’t bother your stomach and provides you with all nine essential amino acids.
-This means your body will have what it needs to repair from a long day—and you’ll be less likely to be woken up by a bad stomach cramp.
-Clean Lean Protein is also made without any added sugars and is low in carbohydrates, so it won’t spike your blood sugar like many other protein powders out there.
+Clean Lean Protein is suitable for most lifestyles and is an ideal protein to consume before bedtime since it provides you with all nine essential amino acids.
+This means your body will have what it needs to repair from a long day.
+Clean Lean Protein is also made without any added sugars so it won’t spike your blood sugar like many other protein powders out there.
 In fact, research has found that a high-quality pea protein can actually lower your blood sugar.20

 Why does this matter for sleep?
 Because fluctuating blood sugar levels at nighttime may disrupt the sleep-wake cycle, making it harder for you to fall and stay asleep.21